distributhor/workflow-webhook/README.md

   curl_opts: '-H "X-Beverage: Beer"'
 ```

-To pass in arbitrary options to the curl request.
-NOTE: this is an experimental feature and not guaranteed to work for all options.
+You can use `curl_opts` to pass in arbitrary options to the curl request.
+NOTE: this is an experimental feature and not
-The string configured here will be passed in verbatim as curl options, and it is quite easy to break things when using it.
-For
+guaranteed to work for all options.
+The string configured here will be passed in verbatim to curl, and it is quite easy to
-simple curl options it should work, but for others it may not suffice.
-Also, take care with escaping characters in YAML.<br/><br/>
+break things when using it.
+For simple curl options it should work, but for others it may not suffice.
+Also, take care with
+escaping characters in YAML.<br/><br/>

 ```yml
   verify_ssl: false
 ```

 To disable verification of SSL-certificates in curl set the argument `verify_ssl` to `false`.
 The default value is `true`.
 See also: [`curl` docs on option `-k`](https://curl.se/docs/manpage.html#-k).<br/><br/>

 ```yml